What is a Use Permit?

 The uses permitted in a zoning district are classified in two ways: by-right uses and special exception uses.
 By-right uses, which are specified in the Zoning Ordinance, do not require special permission.
 They simply require execution of the building permit process.

-Special exemption uses are also specified in the Zoning Ordinance, but require an application and approval by the County Board.
+Special exception uses are also specified in the Zoning Ordinance, but require an application and approval by the County Board.
 The application is required for these uses, services, and establishments.
-A special exemption use permit allows for certain land uses in a given zoning district that generally require a more in depth study than uses permitted by-right.
+A special exception use permit allows for certain land uses in a given zoning district that generally require a more in depth study than uses permitted by-right.

 These are some of the more common uses for which Arlington County requires a special exception use permit.